raspberrypilearning/surprise-animation/en/step_9.md

 ## What next?

 If you are following the [Introduction to Scratch](https://projects.raspberrypi.org/en/pathway/scratch-intro) pathway, you can move on to the [I made you a book](https://projects.raspberrypi.org/en/projects/i-made-you-a-book) project.
-In this project, you will make a (add description here).
+In this project, you will make a (add description).

 --- no-print ---